Welcome! Click on the green links below to expand the section. Click again to hide the section.

 Even if the value of your home goes down, your tax assessment may increase, but only by this limited amount.
 It will never be more than the just value of your home.

 Portability allows most Florida homestead owners to transfer (or “port”) their SOH benefit from their old homestead to a new homestead, lowering the tax assessment (and consequently, the taxes) for the new homestead.
-See sample calculations of amounts you can transfer.

 |Just Value||– Assessment Limits||= Assessed Value|